Crouton

 Seasonality

-Year-round; freshly prepared croutons best made when day-old bread is available
+Year-round; best when fresh bread is available

 Best Months